Skip to main content

 • Controller status

-• Any error messages from the setup interface
+• Any error messages from the setup wizard or Customer Portal

 • When the issue started